flipperdevices/flipperzero-firmware/portals/README.md

 There is a 20k character limit for each HTML file.

+The form data must be sent to the `/get` endpoint as a GET request with the params `email` & `password`.
+You can put any information you want in these two fields.
+For example the `email` param can contain a username instead, just keep the param name as `email`.

+Please check the example `index.html` to get an idea of what this has to look like.

 ## Contributors

 Thank you so much to the following contributors for providing awesome portals.